belzecue/EndlessRunnerSampleGame/Readme.md

-This is a full project of a "endless runner" type game for mobile made in Unity
+This project is a "endless runner" type mobile game made in Unity

-You can download the end game there :
+You can download the game to play it on mobile device:

 [Google Play](https://play.google.com/store/apps/details?id=com.unity.trashdash)
 [iOS AppStore](https://itunes.apple.com/us/app/trash-dash/id1198634425?mt=8)